mpilar/aws-lambda-elasticbeanstalk-cleanup/README.md

 For each Elastic Beanstalk application in your region, this script will delete all the application versions that are above the limit.

+# Using aws-lambda-elasticbeanstalk-cleanup

-## Using aws-lambda-elasticbeanstalk-cleanup
+## Using AWS Serverless Application Model

+You can install the Lambda function using the SAM definition included by running the following commands:

+    aws cloudformation package --template-file CleanUpSAM.yaml --s3-bucket <package bucket> --output-template CleanUpSAM-transform.yaml --s3-prefix <prefix>
+    aws cloudformation deploy --template-file CleanUpSAM-transform.yaml --stack-name <stack name> --capabilities CAPABILITY_IAM

+This will create a Lambda function, IAM role and schedule.
+See below for the relevant info on environment variables for the lambda you can modify.

+Note the argument `--capabilities CAPABILITY_IAM` is required to create the IAM role for the SAM package.

+For more information on AWS SAM see [here](http://docs.aws.amazon.com/lambda/latest/dg/deploying-lambda-apps.html).

+## Manual installation

+### Create the Lambda function
-Create a new Python Lambda Function in your aws console, and paste the code, change the region and limit values at the top of the code according to your needs:
+Create a new Python Lambda Function in your aws console, and paste the code.

-    versionsLimit = 25 # (Per Elastic Beanstalk application)
-    region = "us-west-2"

 Set the Memory and Timeout values for your function, for example: